Examples of Protozoa with Detailed Characters & Pictures

 • Since the cell cytoplasm is more hypertonic than the surrounding fresh water, the water tends to accumulate inside the cell.

-• The vacuole expels this accumulating water out.
+• The vacuole expels this accumulating water.

 • They do not have a mouth but engulf solid particles by phagocytosis from any point of the cytoplasmic membrane.

 • They also drink dissolved forms of liquid nutrients by pinocytosis.
-Their food includes live microbes like bacteria and also dead organic matter.
+Their food includes live microbes like bacteria and dead organic matter.

 • They reproduce by binary fission asexually.

-But recent studies showed them even to have sexual means of reproduction.
+However, recent studies showed them even to have sexual means of reproduction.

 Some types of amoeba also cause severe diseases in humans.